anupdebnath/mikrotik-backup-to-git-script/README.md

 # MikroTik Configuration Backup Using Git

-MikroTik does not natively support Git, but you can push configuration backups to a remote server and where they are automatically committed and pushed to a Git repository.
+MikroTik does not natively support Git, but you can push configuration backups to a remote server where they are automatically committed and pushed to a Git repository.

 This guide will help you set up a system for backing up MikroTik configurations using Git.
 This lets you track and revert changes easily.